flynx/XMPGen/README.rst

 stores the resulting ratings in .XMP sidecar files.

 ..
 NOTE::
+   Before we begin I have to be upfront and explicitly say several things about the design philosophy of XMPGen:

+   * be usable as-is, without any configuration (reasonable defaults).

+   * If the defaults do not suit, then change the defaults.

+   * if it's a special case then you have full control.

-   Before we begin I have to be upfront and explicitly say one thing about the design: XMPGen is designd to be as simple to use as possible, one should not be scared by the number of options, the goal is to put all user-specific configuration (if the defaults do not suffice) into a configfile (see the *Configuration options* section in ``--help``) and run the general case *without* any command-line options what-so-ever.
+   This should make XMPGen as simple to use as possible, and one should not be put off by the number of options, the goal is to put all user-specific configuration (if the defaults do not suffice) into a configuration file (see the *Configuration options* section in ``--help``) and run the general case *without* any command-line options what-so-ever.